 - The first block is finished.
 I am now looking forward to the causality course.

 - There will be another Christmas Lecture by Anders Tolver and me on December 8th 2017, 2:15pm, HCO, Auditorium 4, University of Copenhagen.

 - We have an updated version of our book online.
 You can preorder it here (or at amazon etc.).

 If you think about doing a PhD in causality, please send me an email.

-Jonas is associate professor at the Department of Mathematical Sciences at the University of Copenhagen.
+Jonas is associate professor at the Department of Mathematical Sciences at

-He is a member of the Junge Akademie.
+and is a member of the Junge Akademie.